dart-lang/language/accepted/future-releases/enhanced-enums/feature-specification.md

 It is a **compile-time error** to refer to a declared or default generative constructor of an `enum` declaration in any way, other than:

-* As the target of a redirecting generative constructor of the same `enum`, or
+* As the target of a redirecting generative constructor of the same `enum` declaration, or
 * Implicitly in the enum value declarations of the same `enum`.

 _No-one is allowed to invoke a generative constructor and create another instance of the `enum`.